-UPVC roof lanterns can enhance the look and feel of any room, bringing additional natural light and helping to reduce energy bills.
+UPVC roof lanterns can enhance the look and feel of any room, bringing additional natural light into your home and helping to reduce energy bills.
 Typically found on orangeries or flat roofs, our roof lanterns offer enhanced views to the outside and easy maintenance.
 Our UPVC roof lights are all made from high quality materials, with slim sightlines and maximum window space.

 They are available in a range of different finishes and glass options to suit every home and provide privacy where needed.

 Thermal Efficiency – we all know that heat rises, so our roof lanterns offer superior protection against heat escaping.
 The double or triple glazing used in the window sections ensure that heat is trapped inside, helping to warm your room and reduce energy bills.

 Security – If required, the glass panels within your roof lantern can be frosted.
 This guarantees your privacy, whilst still allowing plenty of natural light to enter the room.
 The glass used is also toughened, thereby keeping unwanted intruders out.

 Customisable – We have a range of RAL colours and finish options, so you can ensure that your roof lantern suits your home perfectly.
 Our team will talk you through all the options available and help you choose.

 UPVC is an extremely durable material and resistant to rotting, warping and discolouration.
 It is also cheaper to manufacture than aluminium, therefore UPVC roof lanterns cost less than aluminium versions.

 Roof lanterns built with UPVC usually have central rafters made from aluminium, making them extremely rigid and secure.
 UPVC is also a naturally insulating material, helping to further insulate your home.

 How will a UPVC roof light benefit my home?